 (And Oy! – that applies to hiring clients as well as candidates!)

 I often wonder what people think of me when they meet me for the first time.
-Do they make an instant judgement of me based on what I am wearing, how I am feeling that day or the context of the meeting?
+Do they make an instant judgment of me based on what I am wearing, how I am feeling that day, or the context of the meeting?

 And is the impression I give to them, the one that I would want them to have of me?

 Within a recruitment context, we often talk about creating the right 1st impression in an interview, don’t we?
 Here’s the checklist for “good 1st impression” for the candidate: